 Best SDN-NFV Consulting Service Provider

-In turn, it can deliver services to wherever and whenever they are needed in the network horizon.
+In turn, it can deliver services wherever and whenever they are needed in the network horizon.
 For this, there is no need for any specific devices, a server or other hardware components to be connected to.
 Furthermore, the key technologies for SDN implementation are quite a functional separation, automation and network virtualization through programmability.

 Let’ see what is the difference between SDN and NFV?

 Network functions virtualization (NFV) and software-defined networking (SDN) are two meticulously related technologies that frequently exist together in business, but not always.
-Thus, NFV and SDN both moves toward the network virtualization and automation, but both these technologies have different goals altogether.
-An SDN can be significantly considered as a series of network objects – like the routers, switches, and firewalls.
+Thus, NFV and SDN both move toward network virtualization and automation, but both these technologies have different goals altogether.
+An SDN can be significantly considered as a series of network objects – like routers, switches, and firewalls.

 Have a look at the summary, to understand the difference between the two:

 |Separation of control and data, centralization of control and programmability of network

 |Routers, firewalls, gateways, CDN, WAN accelerators, SLA assurance

 The key technologies for SDN implementation include functional separation, automation, and network virtualization through programmability.
 SDN controllers and OpenFlow are commonly used tools based on administrators’ requirements.

 SDN can be linked to server virtualization, serving as the glue that connects virtual networks.
 It facilitates communication and data exchange between virtualized servers, enhancing overall network performance and efficiency.